 Housing was by far the biggest of the council’s responsibilities.
 Up to then they had built about 500 houses including 302 on 40 acres which were occupied in early 1920s about the same time as the Hunslet council’s Woodlesford scheme.
 Men employed at J. & J. Charlesworth’s pits had been given priority for tenancies as the company had donated three quarters of the land.
 Just before the amalgamation tenders had been put out for 40 new houses, associated street works, and water and sewage mains on an extended Green Lea.
 The enlarged Rothwell council became responsible for this new scheme and allocated many tenants from Woodlesford’s condemned housing when the work was finished in 1939.

-Two curious incidents a few months after the start of the Second World War, both resulting in court cases, appear to have cast a shadow over the final years of Thomas Killingbeck’s years in public service.
+Two curious incidents a few months after the start of the Second World War, both resulting in court cases, appear to have cast a shadow over the final years of Thomas Killingbeck’s time in public service.
 At a meeting in May 1940 he was elected by colleagues as a member of the council’s war emergency committee.
 A fellow councillor, Gladstone Simpson, a railway engine driver and senior air raid warden who lived on Northfield Avenue in Robin Hood, proposed a motion objecting to the appointment.
 He said Killingbeck had been a pacifist and conscientious objector during the last war and claimed he was a member of the Peace Pledge Union, established in 1934, which argued for a negotiated peace with Nazi Germany.

 All this came out in a magistrate’s court hearing on Tuesday 11 June which was reported under the headline “Undignified Show” in the Yorkshire Evening Post the same afternoon.
 According to Simpson’s lawyer, Thomas Killingbeck had said in the council chamber that he should be treated “with utter contempt in every move he made.”
 As they were leaving Simpson told Killingbeck that he was going to try get him removed from the Leeds co-op board.
 Thomas was then alleged to have hit him violently on his ear knocking him down three steps of the staircase.
 Simpson was going to retaliate when he realised that Killingbeck was much older than him.
 Another member of the council, Ralph Chilton, said he had witnessed what happened.